Unicameralism: Unicameralism in the United States

+In 1944, Missouri held a vote on changing the General Assembly to a unicameral one, which was narrowly rejected by the voters 52.42–47.58.
+Only the city of St. Louis and the St. Louis County voted in favor, whilst Jackson County (containing the bulk of Kansas City) narrowly voted against, and all other counties voted against the change to unicameralism.

+In 1970, North Dakota voters voted to call a constitutional convention.
+In 1972, a change to a unicameral legislature was approved by 69.36–30.64, however, since the voters rejected the new constitution at the same referendum, it never took effect.

 In 1999, Governor Jesse Ventura proposed converting the Minnesota Legislature into a single chamber.
 Although debated, the idea was never adopted.

-Seven U.S. states, Arizona, Idaho, Maryland, New Jersey, North Dakota, South Dakota, and Washington, effectively have two-house unicamerals.
-In these states, districts in the upper house and the lower house are combined into a single constituency, a practice known as nesting.

-The U.S. territory of Puerto Rico held a non-binding referendum in 2005.
+The US territory of Puerto Rico held a non-binding referendum in 2005.
 Voters approved changing its Legislative Assembly to a unicameral body by 456,267 votes in favor (83.7%) versus 88,720 against (16.3%).
 If both the territory's House of Representatives and Senate had approved by a 2/3 vote the specific amendments to the Puerto Rico Constitution that are required for the change to a unicameral legislature, another referendum would have been held in the territory to approve such amendments.
 If those constitutional changes had been approved, Puerto Rico could have switched to a unicameral legislature as early as 2015.

 On June 9, 2009, the Maine House of Representatives voted to form a unicameral legislature, but the measure did not pass the Senate.

 Because of legislative gridlock in 2009, former Congressman Rick Lazio, a prospective candidate for governor, has proposed that New York adopt unicameralism.